 Chelsea Abshire, MPH

-Chelsea serves as the data analyst for the Obstetrics Initiative as well as the Michigan Value Collaborative.
-Chelsea has more than four years of experience researching Maternal and Child Health based health outcomes both as a graduate student the University of Michigan Center for Social Epidemiology and Population Health and as an Epidemiologist at the Michigan Department of Health and Human Services.
+Chelsea serves as a data analyst for the Michigan Value Collaborative.
+Chelsea has more than four years of experience researching Maternal and Child Health based health outcomes both as a graduate student at the University of Michigan Center for Social Epidemiology and Population Health and as an Epidemiologist at the Michigan Department of Health and Human Services.
 Chelsea has a Bachelor of Arts in Microbiology from Miami University (Ohio) and a Master of Public Health from the University of Michigan School of Public Health.